The Arts at Cardigan

 Music is philosophy in the sense that it expresses truths about what it is to be human.
 Similarly, music is also history in that it can illuminate and teach us much about the society in which it was written.
 Through performance and the beginning study of genres, forms, and histories, this program provides the student with an understanding of some of the meanings in music that lie beneath the surface sound.

 All Cardigan students take music for one term each year.
-Through the use of film clips and CDs, they learn about a variety of musical subjects, including the history of jazz, rock & roll, the American musical, and important “classical” composers that span the Baroque, classical, romantic, and twentieth-century periods.
+Through the use of video and recorded music, they learn about a variety of musical subjects, including the history of jazz, rock & roll, the American musical, and important “classical” composers that span the Baroque, classical, romantic, and twentieth-century periods.
 Worksheets, presentations, and/or poster projects are usually required, depending on the subject.

 Sixth-grade and seventh-grade students will learn either the basics of playing the recorder, or the basic elements of music, along with the instruments of the orchestra.
 Sections with larger class sizes will occasionally perform on the hand chimes in Chapel services throughout the year.